VittorioMorellini/offerteblazor/README.md

 The project is written in dotnet.
 The version on the framework is dotnet 9.

+There is also Aspire dashboard to take confidence with this microsoft magic

 * [![dotnet][.Net9]][dotnet-url]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>